lars-tice/dotfiles/README.md

 **What each flag does:**
 - `--check`: Ansible's dry-run mode (no actual changes)
 - `--diff`: Shows the actual differences that would be made

+**Note**: The script will still prompt for your sudo password even in check mode, as Ansible needs to validate access permissions.
+Your password won't be used to make actual changes.

 **What gets protected in check mode:**
 - ✅ Package installations (brew, apt) - simulated only